comit-network/RFCs/RFC-003-SWAP-basic.md

 ### Hash Time Lock Contract (HTLC)

 The Hash Time Locked Contract (HTLC) is the primary construct used in this protocol.
-An HTLC locks an asset until one of two possible paths are activated:
+An HTLC locks an asset until one of two possible paths is activated:

 - **Activation with secret**: The contract is activated with a *secret*.
 The hash of the secret MUST match the hash in the contract.
 - **Activation after expiry**: The contract is activated after a time fixed in the contract.